benjaminpatrickevans/benjaminpatrickevans/README.md

 ### Hi there 👋

-Im a current PhD student at The University of Sydney working on economic decision making and the emergence of complex non-linearities as arasing from simple individual agent decisions (specifically within housing markets).
+Im a current PhD student at The University of Sydney working on economic decision making and the emergence of complex non-linearities from simple individual agent decisions (specifically within housing markets).

 Previously I completed my MSc in Machine Learning at Victoria University of Wellington.